Evpok/modernconfstyles/README.md

 Modern conference styles
 ========================

-It is no secret (but no shame either!) that many LaTeX templates offered by conference organisators are outdated and carry a lot of cruft and are therefore often incompatible with modern LaTeX technologies, including — but not limited to —
+It is no secret (but no shame either!) that many LaTeX templates offered by conference organisators carry a lot of cruft and thus often outdated, and often incompatible with modern LaTeX technologies, including — but not limited to —

   - [Lua(La)TeX](http://lualatex.org) and [Xe(La)TeX](http://xetex.sourceforge.net/)
   - [fontspec](https://github.com/wspr/fontspec) and [unicode-math](https://github.com/wspr/unicode-math)
   - [BibLaTeX](https://github.com/plk/biblatex/)/[Biber](http://biblatex-biber.sourceforge.net/)

-This repository offers alternatives to the official templates that are compatible with these and much more !
+This repository offers alternatives to official templates that are compatible with these and much more !

 ## Limitations
-It is a sad fact that modernization sometimes has to get rid of good old things in order to get good new things, and this is no exception.
+It is a sad fact that modernization sometimes has to get rid of good old things in order to get good new things, and this makes no exception.
 In particular, unless stated otherwise, no effort is made to preserve compatibility with legacy engines and the templates in this repository **require** the use of either LuaLaTeX of XeLaTeX for the compilation of documents and BibLaTeX/Biber for the compilation of bibliographies.

 Also, let us say it in capitals and pseudo-legalese, which apparently makes it official in some weird jurisdictions